zsotyooo/oryx-for-zed/README.md

 ## Introduction

-This is an extension of oryx that perform a full build for Spryker Zed UI applications.
+This is an extension of oryx that **performs a full build for Spryker Zed UI** applications.
-It also provide access to its settings and `webpack` configuration so you are able to extend/change the building process for Zed.
+It also provides access to Zed settings and Zed `webpack` configuration, so you are able to extend/change the whole building process.

 ## Requirements